nickangtc/old-jekyll-blog/_posts/2016-10-09-your-trash-my-treasure.md

 ---
 id: 708
-title: 'Treasure!
-That's just what you are'
+title: Treasure!
+That's just what you are
 date: 2016-10-09T22:06:16+00:00
 author: Nick Ang
 layout: post